araitatsuya/NiftyReg_Loop_Bash/README.md

 http://sourceforge.mirrorservice.org/n/ni/niftyreg/install_NiftyReg_macLinux.pdf

 Overall, the instruction is fairly accurate.
 Except, the project will be installed into Library(?) but not into the folder mentioned by the instruction.
 Based on my experience, CMAKE 2.8.5 worked on both OSX9 and OSX11.
 (CMAKE 2.8.5 is GUI based).
-After 'generate', '$make' and '$make install' will be done in Terminal/Command Window.
+After 'generate', '$make' and '$make install' will be excuted in Terminal/Command Window.
 The newer version of CMAKE (such as 3.2) did not work.

 # My favorite work flow using MATLAB